ribarragi/GIS_portfolio/Final_project_report.md

 The first months after the final datapoint, it seem like the model outputs very low values at first, and then very high.
 But after a couple of months, the forecast seems more reasonable, expcet for the fact tha many of the counties get a negative forecast (a non allowed value for this variable).
 <br>

+<h1>Report conclusions</h1>
+1. A weaker than expected relationship betwen the health related metrics (excessive drinking and deaths by alcohol impaired driving, both relative and total) and alcohol sales in the state of Iowa was found.
+2. The weak relationship could be explained by multiple factors and an indepth analysis would is advisable.
+Potential explanations include: data limiations (specifically, more granular data for health indicators, and ideally more frequent (monthly)); data on alcohol consumption, not only alcohol sales; other indicators of potential effects of alcohol could help to validate the alcohol consumption data (domestic violence, hepathic diseases, among others)
-While these forecasts do not seem to be very accurate, the experience of working with space time cubes was rewarding.
-I got a special interest in trying to use other forecasting tools available that also draw into the architecture of space time cubes.
+3. While the forecasts have limitations, it would be worth exploring other forecasting tools that also rely on the space time structures created to potentially get better results.

-<h1>Conclusions</h1>
+4. State and local tax authorities may be interested in studying the optimal alcohol tax rate, as there may be space for increasing it without imapcting demand.

+<h1>Personal Conclusions</h1>

-The learning curve in understainding how time space cubes work, how to preprocess and sarrange the data and how to create them was a bit steeper than expected.
+The learning curve understinding how time space cubes work, how to preprocess and arrange the data and how to create them was a bit steeper than expected.
 But the concepts are really interesting, and there are plenty of other tools that use subes as input.
 <br>

 I also spent a great deal of time arranging the data to bring it into arcGIS.
 The original sales data contained over 40 million observations.
 I had to reduced that, losing some detail in the data, but gaining processing time once it was brought into arcGIS.